 After a few hours of sponsor events, interviews and race preparation, the drivers got into their cars ready for the start of the Grand Prix.
 Unusually, Senna removed his helmet whilst in his car and the television pictures which were beamed around the world showed that he was in a reflective mood.

 2pm came and Senna led the drivers away on the formation lap.
 As the cars pulled into their grid positions, attention switched from the horror of the previous two days to the exciting race which was about to unfold.
-The lights went out on a Grand Prix that would change Formula One forever.
+The lights went out on a Grand Prix that would change Formula 1 forever.

 Within seconds of the lights going out, yellow flags frantically waved.
 JJ Lehto in 5th place on the grid had stalled and failed to get moving away from the line.
 The cars streamed past his stationary Benetton and each car that passed was approaching at a higher speed.
 It was inevitable that one car would fail to see the stricken car.
 Pedro Lamy had started near the back in 22nd.
 His Lotus smashed almost head on to the back of Lehto’s Benetton.
 Debris, including a wheel, flew into the crowd and nine spectators suffered minor injuries.
 There was concern, too, for Lehto.
 He had recently returned following an accident in testing at Silverstone which had cracked vertebrae in his neck.
 Luckily, both drivers walked away unharmed.

-The Safety Car came out for only third ever time after being introduced in the previous season.
+The Safety Car came out for only the third ever time after being introduced in the previous season.
 Senna felt the pace of the car which neutralised the field was too slow, so pulled up alongside it to usher its driver to go faster but it was useless as the car was already travelling flat-out.
 Meanwhile, the F1 cars were losing tyre and brake temperature.

 4 laps was long enough to clear the debris away and at the end of Lap 5, the Safety Car was to come in.
 The race restarted.
 Lap 6 went by without incident but Schumacher was closing in slightly on Ayrton’s Williams.
 On Lap 7 the unthinkable happened.